 You’ve attracted a consumer to your site and won them over on a particular product, but most eCommerce marketers know that doesn’t guarantee a sale.
 Shopping cart and checkout functionality can make or break a sale.
-It can also make a big difference to your average order value (AOV).
+It can also make a big difference to your average order value (AOV), which is why optimization of online your store cart and ecommerce checkout design is so important.

 Each year we analyze leading eCommerce sites across dozens of categories to identify what features and technology they’re using: which features are trending and becoming the norm.
-In this post, we detail our research about shopping cart and checkout trends, complete with examples from many of the websites we studied.
+In this post, we detail our research about shopping cart and checkout trends, creating the best checkout pages, and ecommerce shopping cart best practices, complete with examples from many of the websites we studied.

 Based on our research on leading eCommerce sites in 2018, here are: